Welcome to the Glacier Bay National Park Information Page.

 Local airlines fly into Gustavus, Alaska.

 Glacier Bay National Park and Preserve can be reached only by boat or by plane.
 Travel options from mid-May through September include scheduled and charter air services, a passenger ferry, cruise ships, tour boats and charter boats.
 Scheduled air service is available year-round from Juneau to Gustavus.
-Bus or taxi service from Gustavus to the park is available.
+Furthermore, you can also book a charter plane through Jettly (or another similar service provider) and land at the nearest airport quickly.
+Apart from that, a bus or taxi service from Gustavus to the park is available.

 Plane – Year-around air service is available to Gustavus from Juneau and neighboring communities via small planes.
 These air-taxi companies are common in Alaska.
 A major airline provides daily jet service between Juneau and Gustavus in the summer.